Fox-ML-infrastructure/Contracting_Docs/README.md

 Repository:
 https://github.com/Fox-ML-infrastructure/Fox-v1-infra

-## Additional Public Work
+### Additional Public Work

-More repositories are available on my profile, covering:
+More repositories are available on the profile, covering:

 - modeling utilities
 - HPC workflows
 - research tooling
 - experimental infra modules

-These demonstrate my engineering style, architectural decisions, and domain expertise.
+These demonstrate engineering style, architectural decisions, and domain expertise.

 ---

-# Contents of This Repository

-Each document corresponds to a specific part of the consulting lifecycle.
-Files are intentionally modular for clarity and reuse across engagements.

-### 1. `CONSULTING.md`
-High-level overview of my consulting methodology, engagement format, and workflow.

-### 2. `CONSULTING_POLICY.md`
-Defines expectations, communication protocols, client responsibilities, and confidentiality standards.

-### 3. `CONSULTING_PRICING.md`
-Details pricing tiers, deliverable-based rates, and engagement structures.

-### 4. `STATEMENT_OF_WORK.md`
-Template outlining scope, deliverables, milestones, and timelines.
-Customized for each project.

-### 5. `MASTER_CONSULTING_AGREEMENT.md`
-Formal contract covering payment terms, IP rights, confidentiality, warranties, and termination clauses.

-### 6. `ADVANCED_OUTLINE_WIP.md`
-Working outline for multi-phase ML or HPC engagements.

-### 7. `CAPABILITIES_OVERVIEW.md`
-Summarizes core competencies across ML engineering, quant infrastructure, HPC systems, and performance-critical workflows.

-### 8. `IP_TERMS.md`
-Defines IP boundaries between pre-existing tools (e.g., the Fox-v1-infra stack) and client-specific deliverables.

-### 9. `S&A_POLICY.md` (Security & Access Policy)
-Covers data handling, credential rules, infrastructure access, and compliance practices.

-### 10. `INQUIRY_TEMPLATE.md`
-Structured form for clients to submit project details and initial scoping information.
+## How to Use These Documents

+1. **Review the repository** to understand the consulting structure and capabilities.
+2. **Review relevant documents** in the `consulting/` folder for engagement terms and policies.
+3. **For licensing inquiries**, see `legal/SUBSCRIPTIONS.md`.
+4. **If the project appears aligned**, schedule an introductory meeting to discuss goals and constraints.
+5. **A customized Statement of Work (SOW)** will be drafted based on project requirements.
+6. **Work begins** once the SOW and Master Consulting Agreement (MCA) are approved and compliance items (LLC, EIN, insurance, banking) are complete.

 ---

-# How to Use These Documents

-1. Review the repository to understand my consulting structure and capabilities.
-2. If the project appears aligned, schedule an introductory meeting to discuss goals and constraints.
-3. A customized Statement of Work (SOW) will be drafted based on the project requirements.
-4. Work begins once the SOW and Master Consulting Agreement (MCA) are approved and compliance items (LLC, EIN, insurance, banking) are complete.
+## Contact

+For inquiries or scoping discussions, please refer to the contact information on the GitHub profile.
+Clients are encouraged to use the **Intake Form** (`internal/INTAKE_FORM.md`) when submitting initial project details.

+**Email:** jenn.lewis5789@gmail.com

 ---

-# Contact

-For inquiries or scoping discussions, please refer to the contact information on my GitHub profile.
-Clients are encouraged to use the **Inquiry Template** in this repository when submitting initial project details.
+## Document Versions

+All documents in this repository have been fully rewritten, branded, and unified under **Fox ML Infrastructure (Fox-v1-infra)** with consistent, enterprise-grade voice.
+All references to previous branding have been removed and replaced.